astoilkov/main-thread-scheduling/readme.md

 Why rely on some open-source library to ensure a good performance for my app?
 - **Not a weekend project.** I've already been using it for over a year in the core of two of my products — [Nota](https://nota.md) and [iBar](https://ibar.app).
 - **This is the future.** Browsers are probably going to support scheduling tasks on the main thread in the future.
 Here is the [spec](https://github.com/WICG/scheduling-apis).
-This library will still be relevant in the future — see [Alternatives](#alternatives) sections for explanation.
+This library will still be relevant in the future — [explanation](#scheduler-yield-alternative).
-- **Simple.** 90% of the time you only need `yieldOrContinue(priority)` function.
+- **Simple.** 90% of the time you only need the `yieldOrContinue(priority)` function.
 The API has two more functions for more advanced cases.
 - **High quality.** Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles).

 ## Example